mohammadRezahalo9/mohammadRezahalo9/README.md

 - 👀 I’m interested in programing💻
 - 🌱 I’m currently learning cpp and python

-🤖I design pcb with altijm designer
+🤖I design pcb with altium  designer

 🐧sudo apt install happy life for you